Minecraft Portal Calculator

 Wrong Return Gate

-I built a portal from my home at X,Y,Z only to land in someone else's portal room in the nether.
+I built a portal from my home at X,Y,Z and stepped through only to land in someone else's portal room in the nether.

-and then had to wander across the landscape, at night, a long, long way...it was a frightening journey.
+and then scrambled across the landscape, at night, a long, long way trying to avoid mobs and hazards; it was a frightening journey.

-What I needed to do, was get my X,Y,Z coordinates before stepping through the original portal, and then carry in at least ten obsidian and some flint and steel.
+It turns out what I needed to do, was grab my X,Y,Z coordinates before stepping through the original portal and bring at least ten obsidian and flint and steel with me.

 Calculator to translate between the overworld and the nether